 Aeria’s message to MEBA attendees is simple, said Soret: “We have a very talented in-house design team with experience creating interiors for Middle Eastern clients.”
 Asked about any design preferences shared by clients in the region, Soret said, “The majority of the interiors we see coming out of the Middle East are all very high quality and opulent,” citing “more metal work with very rich, high-end material” among the popular touches.

 While known for its completion work on executive-configured airliners, Soret said Aeria also aims “to leverage the large MRO network [parent company] ST Aerospace has throughout the world, to grow the maintenance and refurbishment business for VIP airplanes in the Asia-Pacific region.”
-ST Aerospace’s Singapore facility willsoon be equipped with interior completions capabilities.
+ST Aerospace’s recently completed Singapore facility will serve as Aeria’s regional base.
 “We think this is a good way to cultivate and build relationships with customers, and if they make the decision to trade up to a new aircraft, hopefully they’ll consider Aeria among the candidates to perform the completion,” he said.
 Soret reported the company has recently “secured a couple of maintenance projects and a couple of refurbishment projects,” but declined to provide details.

 Meanwhile, Aeria has enhanced its in-house fabrication capabilities with the addition of 3D printing technology, installing some of the largest 3D printers available in its San Antonio, Texas facilities.
 “We use them for [making] proof-of-concept parts for design and engineering, for building static design features for the airplanes, and to build production parts,” Soret said.
 “We’re finding lots of uses for this capability.
 A lot of these interiors are one-offs, and we’ll only use one part, be it a design element in the cabin or a decorative feature in the ceiling.
 In lieu of expensive tooling, we’re able to print the part with a 3D printer.”